MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/devices/teams-ip-phones.md

 Consulte [Microsoft Teams exibições](teams-displays.md).

-### <a name="product-release-information-for-teams-rooms-on-android"></a>Informações de versão do produto Salas do Teams no Android
+### <a name="product-release-information-for-teams-rooms-on-android"></a>Informações sobre a versão do Salas do Teams no Android

-A seguir estão as versões mais Salas do Teams em versões de firmware e aplicativo Android.
+A seguir estão as versões Salas do Teams mais recentes Android de firmware e aplicativo.

 #### <a name="app-versions"></a>Versões do aplicativo